-Bass Sanskriti has been making face-shattering, mouth-watering Reggae, Dub and Bass music parties in the tradition of Jamaican sound system culture.
+Bass Sanskriti has been making face-shattering, mouth-watering Reggae, Dub and Bass music parties in the tradition of Jamaican sound system culture since 2008.

 Bass music saw sporadic setting the stage up for Jamaican influenced music in India when Dakta Dub returned to his hometown of Hyderabad and planted seeds for the future music & culture movement called the Hyderabad Underground Movement.
 Things went to the next level with the formation of ‘Dub’in & Step’in’, reviving roots, reggae, and Bass music.
 Introducing these genres to the public through a more underground party series as well as an international concept that incorporates global culture into a local context.